Jorisbo/Mkgmap-Mapnik-Style-Garmin/README.md

-# 20220316 Implemented mapnik changes up to release 5.3.1e
+# 20220722 Implemented mapnik changes up to release 5.5.1
 Openstreetmap visual changes can be found on https://github.com/gravitystorm/openstreetmap-carto/blob/master/CHANGELOG.md Releasenotes for all latest style- and typ changes can be found in de style info-file within the style zip
-- Routing and access improvements
-- Render some small placenames earlier
+- Rendering mountain pass
+- Small changes
+- Option for duo language in Süd Tirol

 # Custom mkgmap style and typ-file
 This style renders routable Garmin Maps for Basecamp and Mapsource in the current Openstreetmap Mapnik layout.